Clastify logo

 Why Gibbs energy is needed

-Enthalpy by itself cannot tell us which way a chemical change will go.
-Many exothermic reactions are spontaneous, but not all of them.
-Some endothermic processes happen spontaneously because they produce a large increase in entropy.
-So we use one quantity that brings together enthalpy change, entropy change and temperature.
+Enthalpy by itself doesn't decide which way a chemical change will go.
+Plenty of exothermic reactions are spontaneous, but not every one is; some endothermic processes happen spontaneously because entropy increases a lot.
+So we use a single quantity that brings together the enthalpy change, entropy change and temperature.

 Rearranging the equation

 You can use the same equation to find any unknown term.
-For example, ΔH⦵ = ΔG⦵ + TΔS⦵, and ΔS⦵ = (ΔH⦵ − ΔG⦵) / T. The algebra is straightforward; the chemistry is in keeping the units consistent and reading the sign correctly.
+For example, ΔH=ΔG+TΔS\Delta H^\circ = \Delta G^\circ + T\Delta S^\circ, and ΔS=(ΔHΔG)/T\Delta S^\circ = (\Delta H^\circ - \Delta G^\circ) / T. The algebra is straightforward; the chemistry is in keeping the units consistent and making sense of the sign.

-A graph of ΔG⦵ against T is useful because the equation is in the form of a straight line.
-The vertical intercept is ΔH⦵, and the gradient is −ΔS⦵.
-If the line crosses ΔG⦵ = 0, that temperature marks the switch between spontaneous and non-spontaneous behaviour under standard conditions.
+A graph of ΔG\Delta G^\circ against TT is useful because the equation has the form of a straight line.
+The vertical intercept is ΔH\Delta H^\circ, and the gradient is ΔS-\Delta S^\circ.
+If the line crosses ΔG=0\Delta G^\circ = 0, that temperature marks the change between spontaneous and non-spontaneous behaviour under standard conditions.

 Image